CBHS Health logo

 The Cervical Screening Test offers women aged 25-74 a simple screening test every five years.
 A GP will be able to perform this quick test, which will feel the same to you as a pap smear.

-You now also have the choice to collect your own Cervical Screening Test sample under the supervision of a healthcare professional.
+You also have the choice to collect your own Cervical Screening Test sample under the supervision of a healthcare professional.
 If you are eligible, your provider will give you a cotton swab, instructions and a private space such as a bathroom to self-collect your sample.
+You can also sign up for SMS reminders when your next screening test is due.

 See your GP if you have any symptoms or to find out your next recommended screening date.